 The MPCA follows the general process below for processing air permits applications:

-As part of the federal oversight for the State's Title V air permitting program, the EPA has 45 days to review the permit and make an objection.
-The EPA review period will conclude on December 10, 2018.
-Title V program allows the public to petition the EPA Administrator to object to specific permits.
-Petitions must be filed with the EPA administrator within 60 days after the EPA review period concludes.
+The State’s Title V air permitting program allows the public to petition the EPA administrator to object to specific permits.
+Petitions must be filed with the EPA Administrator within 60 days after the EPA review period concludes.
 The 60-day petition period for the PolyMet air permit begins on December 11, 2018 and ends on February 11, 2019.

 Public notice and public meetings